swxk19/ay2324s1-course-assessment-g23/README.md

 (Note: You might need to use sudo according to the permissions on your machine)

 4. If you are deploying on a remote server, make sure to open port 80.
 5. Access the website on your browser at `http://<your ip address>:80` (80 is the default port for a website).
-6. Since we're using http instead of https, you'll need to edit the permissions of the site to access all the features (specifically, for video chatting).
+6. (Note: This step is not required if you're deploying the application on your localhost.)
+Since we're using http instead of https, you'll need to edit the permissions of the site to access all the features (specifically, for video chatting).
 Type `<your browser>://flags/#unsafely-treat-insecure-origin-as-secure` into your browser url (replace `<your browser>` with `chrome` for google chrome).
 This will bring you to the relevant settings.
 Add the url of your deployment (`http://<your ip address>:80` or `http://peerprep.xyz`) in the text box and enable this setting.

 ## Assignments